AdaCore/gnatstudio/docs/users_guide/main_window.rst

 In the contextual menu, you can configure the display in one of two ways:

 * Sorted alphabetically
-* Organized by notebooks, as in the GPS window itself.
+* Organized by notebooks, as in the GNAT Studio window itself.
 This view is particularly useful if you have many windows open.

 You can also choose, through the local configuration menu, whether only source